The Top Activities and Attractions on Santo

 Price Range: $$$$

-4.Scuba, Snorkel or Reef Walk at Million Dollar Point
+5.Scuba, Snorkel or Reef Walk at Million Dollar Point

-© SPTO
+© VanuatuPocketGuide.com

 Speaking of scuba adventures, a site that's highly accessible but eerily intriguing, Million Dollar Point is a scattering of World War Two memorabilia along the south coast of Santo.

 In 1945, when French colonial authorities refused to buy surplus American military equipment at six cents on the dollar (thinking they'd get it for free), the Americans responded with remarkable pettiness.
-For two solid days, they dumped millions of dollars' worth of trucks, bulldozers, tractors, jeeps and even Coca-Cola bottles into the sea near Luganville.
+For two solid days, they dumped "millions" of dollars' worth of trucks, bulldozers, tractors, jeeps and even Coca-Cola bottles into the sea near Luganville.

 Today, Million Dollar Point offers visitors the extraordinary sight of this underwater military graveyard just metres from shore.
-You can explore through snorkelling, scuba diving or even reef walking at low tide, discovering everything from bulldozers to bottles scattered across the ocean floor and rocky coastline.
+You can explore through snorkelling from the remains of the concrete wharf (which was blown up with dynamite after offloading the equipment), discovering everything from bulldozers to old wheels scattered across the ocean floor.
+Scuba diving with local operators reveals even more of the equipment pile beneath the surface.

 For more historical sites that won't cost too much, check out the 10 Best Historical Sites in Vanuatu.